|Mayor Anton Cermak is sworn into office in April 7, 1931.|

 The 1932 Presidential Election.

-Cermak attended the 1932 Democratic National Convention, that was held to elect the presidential candidate.
+Cermak attended the 1932 Democratic National Convention, which was held to elect the presidential candidate.
 Cermak favored Al Smith, mainly because he was opposed to Prohibition.
 This issue was a problem for Franklin D. Roosevelt because much of his support came from traditionally dry areas in the South and West whereas most party members and the general public favored repeal.
 Roosevelt told his supporters to "vote as you wish" and that he would be happy to run on whatever platform the convention adopted.
 In the vote for repeal 934-213.
 Arthur Krock reported that "the Democratic party went as wet as the seven seas."

 The first ballot showed Roosevelt with 666 votes - more than three times as many as his nearest rival but 104 short of victory.
-Roosevelt's campaign manager, James Farley, approached Cermak, who controlled most of Illinois delegation, about changing his vote.
+Roosevelt's campaign manager, James Farley, approached Cermak, who controlled most of the Illinois delegation, about changing his vote.
 Cermak refused because he was aware that if he abandoned the Irish-Catholic candidate, he would have trouble from his supporters in Chicago.

 Roosevelt won the nomination on the fourth ballot when he won 945 votes.
 William E. Leuchtenburg, the author of Franklin D. Roosevelt and the New Deal (1963) summed up the situation that the Democratic Party found itself in: "Liberal Democrats were somewhat uneasy about Roosevelt's reputation as a trimmer and disturbed by the vagueness of his formulas for recovery, but no other serious candidate had such good claims on progressive support. as governor of New York, he had created the first comprehensive system of unemployment relief, sponsored an extensive program for industrial welfare, and won western progressives by expanding the work Al Smith had begun in conservation and public power."